Contract TemplateCommercial Agreements

 Review and negotiate the Change Order terms

 Both parties review the proposed Change Order, negotiate the cost and timeline impact if necessary, and reach agreement on the final terms.
-If the CPA applies, ensure the cost implications are presented in plain language.
-For Change Orders above the value threshold defined in the MSA or SoW governance provisions, obtain the required additional approvals (steering committee, procurement, board) before proceeding to execution.
+If the CPA applies (client is a consumer or juristic person below the R2 million threshold), ensure the cost implications are presented in plain language per Section 49 and that the Change Order does not introduce unfair terms prohibited by Section 48.
+For Change Orders above the value threshold defined in the MSA or SoW governance provisions, obtain the required additional approvals (steering committee, procurement, board, or executive sign-off) before proceeding to execution.
+Document all material negotiation points so the final signed Change Order reflects genuine consensus.

 Execute the Change Order before work begins

 Have authorised representatives of both parties sign the Change Order.
-Electronic signatures are valid under ECTA Section 13.
+Electronic signatures are valid under ECTA Section 13, and the formation principles of Section 22 apply.
 The signed Change Order becomes effective from the date specified in its terms.
-Critically, no out-of-scope work should commence until the Change Order is fully executed — starting work before sign-off creates the risk of non-payment if the client subsequently refuses to approve the change.
+Critically, no out-of-scope work should commence until the Change Order is fully executed — starting work before sign-off creates the Shifren risk of non-payment if the client subsequently refuses to approve the change, leaving the provider with only an unjust enrichment or estoppel claim (significantly harder to prove and lower in recovery).
+Verify that the signatories have actual authority under the MSA or SoW governance provisions; an unauthorised signature does not bind the principal under South African agency law.

-Update the project plan, budget tracker, milestone schedule, and resource allocation to reflect the approved Change Order.
-Distribute copies to both project teams and update the contractual document register.
-File the signed Change Order with the original MSA and SoW for audit trail purposes.
-Ensure the revised scope, timeline, and budget are reflected in ongoing project reporting and status meetings.
+Update the project plan, budget tracker, milestone schedule, resource allocation, and risk register to reflect the approved Change Order.
+Distribute executed copies to both project teams and the contract management function.
+File the signed Change Order in the contractual document register alongside the original MSA and SoW, with cross-references to the sections being varied.
+Retain records for at least five years (Tax Administration Act Section 29 for tax purposes, longer for regulated industries) given that claims arising from Change Order work prescribe after three years under the Prescription Act Section 11(d).
+Ensure the revised scope, timeline, and budget are reflected in ongoing project reporting and status meetings so the change is operationally as well as contractually integrated.

 Your Change Order is ready